 Jane Houston – make physical contact with your higher self on a daily basis.
-Image this being of light in front of you and touch hands.
+Imagine this being of light in front of you and touch hands.

 Ricco – in my one hand I hold that I am helpless, in my other hand I hold that I am omnipotent.

 Similarly: “Wisdom is knowing that I am nothing, love is knowing I am everything, and in between my life moves.”
-Nisargadatta Maharaj (I think Genpo Roshi has a similar exercise.
-I still need to fully explore his work.)
+Nisargadatta Maharaj (I think Genpo Roshi has a similar exercise. )

 Also, any mindfulness technique to bring yourself into feeling in the present:

 a good example, Richard Moss – the Mandela of Being.
 Arnold Patient and many others ……

 Here’s a simple exercise from me based on all of above + an image to help.

 Whenever you feel you are not whatever you feel you should be, or don’t have whatever you feel you should have,